 Photo by Simon Wilson @ermlikeyeah

-In March 2019, I started working mostly with the NHS digital standards and redesign teams on their advice about patterns.
+In March 2019, I was working mostly with the NHS digital standards and redesign team on their advice about patterns.
 This post:

 In April 2019, I did a webinar for Digital.Gov that updates the ideas in this post with more results.

-It’s easy to find forms patterns in the service manual
+It’s easy to find forms patterns in the NHS digital service manual

 The NHS digital service manual includes forms patterns.